 - Article 51 A (e) – One of the duties of every citizen is to renounce practices derogatory to the dignity of woman.

-Government Acts :-
+Government Acts for women empowerment :-

 - Section 14 of the Hindu Succession Act 1956 – Property of a female Hindu to be her absolute property.

 - Hindu Succession (Amendment) Act 2005 – Women get equal share in the ancestral property.

 - Contract Labor Act, 1970 & Factories Act, 1948 – Women can’t be employed in the night between 9pm to 6am. – Women cannot be required to work for more than 9hrs.